Data lab | Numbers speak volumes: America's unique struggle with gun violence

 Story highlights

-Alabama became the most recent state in the United States to eliminate the requirement for a state permit that includes a background check to carry a concealed handgun in 2023.
+Alabama became the most recent state in the United States to eliminate the requirement for a state permit that includes a background check to carry a concealed handgun.
 In simple terms, a person no longer needs a license to legally carry a concealed handgun in public as per this law.
 With this move, half of the 50 states in the US now let anyone carry handguns without a permit—a provision that was restricted to Vermont and Alaska 13 years ago.
-As Gun rights activists welcome the move, the looming threat of gun violence prevails.
+As gun rights activists welcome the move, the looming threat of violence prevails.
 Reformers are worried that it would result in more guns on the streets and potentially more violence.
-WION Data lab decodes the situation in-depth.
+WION Data lab decodes the situation.

-Alabama became the most recent state in the United States to eliminate the requirement for a state permit that includes a background check to carry a concealed handgun in 2023.
+Alabama became the most recent state in the United States to eliminate the requirement for a state permit that includes a background check to carry a concealed handgun.
 In simple terms, a person no longer needs a license to legally carry a concealed handgun in public as per this law.
 With this move, half of the 50 states in the US now let anyone carry handguns without a permit—a provision that was restricted to Vermont and Alaska 13 years ago.
-As Gun rights activists welcome the move, the looming threat of gun violence prevails.
+As gun rights activists welcome the move, the looming threat of violence prevails.
 Reformers are worried that it would result in more guns on the streets and potentially more violence.
-WION Data lab decodes the situation in-depth.
+WION Data lab decodes the situation.

-As per Centers for Disease Control and Prevention firearm fatality data for 2020, the total number of deaths from firearm-related deaths rose by 15 percent to 45,222 in 2020, the most the CDC has ever documented since it started keeping track of such deaths in 1968.
-This roughly translates to 124 individuals on average dying from gun violence each day.
+As per Centers for Disease Control and Prevention firearm fatality data for 2020, the total number of deaths from firearm-related incidents in the US rose to 45,222 in 2020, the most the CDC has ever documented since it started keeping track of such deaths in 1968.
+This roughly translates to 124 individuals on an average dying from gun violence each day.

 American gun ownership rates are the highest in the world